liscoDigrich/ChatCord/README.md

 # ChatCord
-This is a chatting platform where you can join rooms you want
+This is a chatting platform where you can join rooms you want so as to interact with users in the same room using live chat